RuishanLiu/TrialPathfinder/README.rst

 Usage
 -------------------------------
 This repository provides examples to use the library.
-See the python notebooks in the :code:`examples` folder (will be uploaded soon when the de-identification of Flatiron data structrue is ready).

 Basic usage of this package: